khaors/geocompr/main.md

 Only making sure that these rasters share the same header information allows the jointly usage of map algebra operations (see section \@ref(map-algebra)).

 A vital type of geometry transformation is *reprojecting* from one coordinate reference system (CRS) to another.
-Because of the importance of reprojection, introduced in Chapter \@ref(spatial-class) (see figure \@ref(fig:vectorplots) and section \@ref(crs-intro)), and the fact that it applies to raster and vector geometries alike, it is the topic of the first section in this chapter.
+Because of the importance of reprojection, introduced in Chapter \@ref(spatial-class), and the fact that it applies to raster and vector geometries alike, it is the topic of the first section in this chapter.

 ## Reprojecting geographic data {#reproj-geo-data}